 Sometimes, the best way to see used heavy equipment maintenance is to test drive the machine like you would with a car.
 Survey its abilities by performing a test load with a pile of rocks or dirt.
 Feel for different performance indicators of the engine by looking and listening for grinding or clunking sounds and vibrations.
 Are there glares in the glass that can affect visibility?
 Are there any visible fluid or oil leaks?

 Make sure to test every speed and movement of the equipment with its appropriate attachments.
-You can even examine the tightness of the controls such as the rod, control handle, rocker arm, knob, springs, bushings, etc.
+You can even examine the tightness of the controls, such as the rod, control handle, rocker arm, knob, springs, and bushings.

 How to Calculate the Total Price to Own

 The total cost of ownership goes beyond the price you read on the price tag.
-The calculation is as followed:
+You’ll also need to consider other factors, such as maintenance, downtime, and operational cost.
+You can calculate the total cost to own (TCO) by using the following calculation:

-The price to own used heavy equipment plays a major role in making a final acquisition.
-It’s critical to consider all the factors to recognize what you’re paying for.
-Looking at the collective list of expenses will help you make equipment comparisons, so you can see what to expect after the sale and how to prepare.
+The price to own used heavy equipment plays a significant role in making a final acquisition.
+Considering all the factors to recognize what you’re paying for is critical.
+Looking at the collective list of expenses will help you compare equipment, so you can see what to expect after the sale and how to prepare.

-Seeing the big picture allows you to budget and make alterations within your fleet if needed.
+Seeing the big picture allows you to budget and adjust your fleet if needed.
 Knowing how much goes into the total cost of ownership, do you need to cut back on fuel use?
 Do your projects need a boost in efficiency?
 Do you need to cut a percentage of downtime?
-The total price to own gives you an overall perspective on the sale at hand.
+The total price to own gives you an overall perspective on the sale.

 Used Heavy Equipment Financing

-Your best option is to take advantage of equipment financing options or a rent-to-buy program if available.
+If available, your best option is to take advantage of equipment financing options or a rent-to-buy program.
 Thompson Tractor is here to support your growth.
-We know you strive to be productive and profitable, which means you need flexible financing solutions, quick funds, and fewer fees.
+We know you strive to be productive and profitable, so you need flexible financing solutions, quick funds, and fewer fees.

 Shop Thompson Cat Certified Used Equipment

-Shop for used equipment on the Thompson Tractor site, make an inquiry about a piece of used equipment, or contact us online for more details about our used equipment and financing programs.
+Shop for used equipment on the Thompson Tractor site, inquire about used equipment or contact us online for more details about our used equipment and financing programs.